cosimograssi95/Plugins/CascadeStatusAll/README.md

 - Connect to your organization
 - `Register > Register new package`.
 - `Register > Register new Custom API` with the specified input and output parameters

-> ⚠️ The plugin does **not perform any updates**.
-It only returns the required records and data.

 ---